veronloz/ATS-Docker/README.md

     hostname: WebServer5
 ```

 This part defines the creation of the `WebServers`.
 At first, `webserver1` is created.
 The build specifies that the container should be built from the current directory.
-It stablishes the use of the `FrontendNet` and the `BackendNet` that will allow  the connection to ngix and the database respectively.
+It stablish the use of the `FrontendNet` and the `BackendNet` that will allow  the connection to ngix and the database respectively.
 The `depens_on` option is one again use to ensure that the `db_admin` service is running.

 Creating an anchor (`&webserver1`) and then using `<<: * webserver1`, allows to copy the configuration settings of `webserver1` into the rest of the webservers.